Green and Sustainable Community Parks

-The Pennsylvania Green Community Parks GIS Map from DCNR’s Bureau of Recreation and Conservation features community parks across Pennsylvania that have incorporated sustainable, climate resilient and nature-based practices into their design, operations, and maintenance.
+Pennsylvania Green Community Parks GIS Map from the department’s Bureau of Recreation and Conservation features community parks across Pennsylvania that have incorporated sustainable, climate resilient and nature-based practices into their design, operations, and maintenance.

 Interactive Sustainable Park Design Model

-This interactive map from DCNR’s Bureau of Recreation and Conservation that allows one to explore and learn about green and sustainable practices, resources, and amenities within a community park setting.
+This interactive map from the department’s Bureau of Recreation and Conservation allows one to explore and learn about green and sustainable practices, resources, and amenities within a community park setting.

 The interactive map is currently being redesigned.
 The